-The Authority accepts Aurecon's conclusion that insufficient information was provided by SunWater to establish the efficiency of the replacement of the water level recorder at Boondooma Dam.
+For the Draft Report, the Authority accepted Aurecon's conclusion that insufficient information was provided by SunWater to establish the efficiency of the replacement of the water level recorder at Boondooma Dam.
 The Authority has therefore made no specific adjustment to this item.